 New grocery technologies worth the hype

-Three grocery industry specialists delved into the pros and cons of various tech advancements, ranging from rapid e-commerce to the metaverse and in-store robotics to micro-fulfillment centers.
+Three grocery industry specialists delved into the pros and cons of various tech advancements, ranging from rapid e-commerce to the metaverse and in-store robotics to micro-fulfilment centres.
 Amid an overwhelming choice of tech solutions, these experts distinguished between technologies that deliver unequivocal value for both grocery consumers and retailers, and those that warrant a more wary approach.

 Ahold Delhaize has seen success with ML Ops processes, enabling faster project launches.
 Unilever is employing dynamic content creation, factoring in variables like weather into their offers.
-The panel agreed that AI offers opportunities in marketing efficiency and effectiveness, audience targeting, shopper insights, personalized promotions, and adjusting merchandising to individual stores.
+The panel agreed that AI offers opportunities in marketing efficiency and effectiveness, audience targeting, shopper insights, personalised promotions and adjusting merchandising to individual stores.

 The panel stressed that software is as important as hardware when it comes to robotics and was considered easier to trial.
 They discussed using robotic pick arms for delicate grocery items like eggs, and highlighted the importance of integrating robotics with other technology and processes.